masskro0/Urban-Test-Generator-Fuel-Scoring-Function/README.md

 # Test Generator for Urban-like Scenarios

 ## Prerequisites
+Download Tortoise SVN from [here](https://tortoisesvn.net/downloads.de.html).

-Uage of this project requires BeamNG.research to be installed.
+Usage of this project requires BeamNG.research to be installed.
 A copy can be downloaded from [here](https://beamng.gmbh/research/).
+Use SVN to download BeamNG.research and make sure to download revision 45.
 Once downloaded and extracted, it is mandatory to set the environment variable `BNG_HOME` to the trunk folder.

 Additionally, download the Python version 3.7.0 (not tested with other versions) from